igorkulman/coding-journal/content/post/2019-02-27-switching-my-hackintosh-from-nvidia-to-amd/index.md

 You will also encounter additional problems.
 When Windows 10 is booting, both my displays show the Windows logo.
 After the boot is complete, the second display connected via DVI just turns off and it is not even detected by Windows 10.
 There are many users on the AMD forums and Reddit complaining about this issue but with no solution.

-Some kind of DisplayPort to DVI cable might work better, but the GPU has a DVI port so it should work directly.
+Using a DisplayPort to DVI dongle hepled, but the GPU has a DVI port so it should work directly.
 Especially when it works in macOS and before Windows 10 is booted, meaning it is a driver issue.

 Or when I keep my VR headset connected to HDMI when I sleep the computer, does not matter if it is booted to Windows 10 or Mojave, both displays are black when I wake it up and only a restart helps.